In this explainer, we will learn how to find the magnitude of a position vector in space.

 - Given that , its magnitude can be found using the following formula:

-- If two vectors and are parallel, then
+- If two vectors and have the same direction, then

-- If two vectors and are not parallel, then
+- If two vectors and do not have the same direction, then